Please log in to view and register for group events!

 Toby Faber is the grandson of the founder of Faber & Faber, one of London’s most important literary publishing houses.
 This talk traces its history through its illustrations, covers and designs and looks at some of its most famous artists.

-Monday 27th October 2025 at 2:15 p.m.
+Tuesday 28th October 2025 at 2:15 p.m.

 Brixton - From Riots to Recovery

-Presented by: Angela Morgan (Adult education centre)
+Presented by: Angela Morgan (Hutton Community Centre)

 Brixton - From Riots to Recovery